Nursing (NURS)

 NURS 311 Pathophysiology (3)

-Prerequisite: BIOL 211 and NURS 308 and BIOL 221 and BIOL 252 and CHEM 120 or TRNS 261 or TRNS 262
+Prerequisite: BIOL 211 and BIOL 221 and BIOL 252 and CHEM 120 or TRNS 261 or TRNS 262

 Builds upon the knowledge of normal human structure and function gained in anatomy and physiology courses.
 The course begins with a discussion of the concept of health versus disease.
 The focus is on disease or the physiological alterations in body structure and pathological disruptions in function.
 These deviations are discussed using Orem's universal self-care requisites as an organizing framework.
 The course is designed to allow the student to integrate principles and concepts of Pathophysiology into concurrent and subsequent clinical nursing courses.